Renatochaz/terraform-aws-serverless-jenkins/README.md

 ### Auto generated private subnet

-If you want the private subnet and connectivity setup by the module, set the `create_private_subnet` to true, and use one of the `public_subnets` ID's for the `natg_public_subnet` wich will route the private subnet traffic through the NAT Gateway.
+If you want the private subnet and connectivity setup by the module, set the `create_private_subnet` to true, and use one of the `public_subnets` ID's for the `natg_public_subnet` which will route the private subnet traffic through the NAT Gateway.

 ```
 module "jenkins" {